 get a table for love nor money proves the need for the service.

-there being one on every street.
+there as a coffee shop on every street.
 Some streets don't have any.
 Pillory

 Street has three.

 Nantwich Chronicle, closed its Nantwich office in Mill Street, the premises were snapped up.
 Not for another office, but for a coffee shop.

 One place that sells coffee is a